PamelaAnne/SocialRobot/README.md

 Do it from left to right, so you know later from who the led light is coming.

+# Step 4 Run the code

-**Now you are ready the run the code, are able to start clicking the button to signaling over to eachother and switching lights on and off.
-Also you can see yourself on shiftr.io**
+Now you are ready the run the code.

+You're able to start clicking the button to signaling over to eachother and switching lights on and off.

+Also you can see yourself on shiftr.io.

 # Explain code